 Inspired.
 Lyrical.
 Erudite.
 Fun.

-Miller’s writing and descriptions flow like a stream across waterfall rocks, burbling and splashing and happy.
-It is bejeweled writing.
+Miller's writing and descriptions flow like a stream across waterfall rocks, burbling and splashing and happy.
+Bejeweled writing.
+Bewitching writing.

-And no one brings that writing to spoken life as Perdita Weeks does.
+And no one brings that to life as Perdita Weeks does.

-Week’s quiet, whispery voice; her inflections; her thrilling cadences complement Miller’s writing in ways that are difficult to explain.
-(You’ll also appreciate Weeks’ pronunciation of myriad ancient Greek names and places).
+Her quiet, whispery voice; her inflections; her cadences complement Miller's writing in ways that are difficult to explain.
+(You'll also appreciate Weeks' pronunciation of myriad Ancient Greek names and places).

-Miller (read her bio) has nested in an unexplored niche of the Homeric poems.
-She exploits those little “throw away” scenes and places in the stories and asks, “but why?
-What else happened here?”
-Women, who usually get short shrift by Homer, are fully formed and fleshed in Miller’s reimagining.
+Miller (read her bio) has found an unexplored niche in the famous Homeric poems that most of us have read.
+She finds those little "throw away" places in the stories and asks, "but why?
+What else happened here?"
+Women, who usually get short shrift from Homer, are fully formed and fleshed in Miller's addendums.

-Song of Achilles was Miller’s first foray, filling in the backstories of Achilles and Patrocles, rounding out the tales where Homer left gaping voids.
-But except for the slave girl Briseis, there are few women in the Illiad for Miller to work her magic with.
+Song of Achilles was imaginative, filling in the backstories of Achilles and Patrocles to "round out" the tales where Homer left gaping voids.

-I highly recommend both Miller’s book and Week’s audio version as companion pieces.
-One without the other is cheating yourself of a truly memorable and fun reading experience.
+I highly recommend both Miller's book and Weeks audio version as companion pieces.
+One without the other is cheating the reader of a truly memorable experience.